1. You have a right to have an advocate:

 The NDIS says that you should get the support you need.

-This means you have a right to the support that will help you meet your goals in life.
+You have a right to the support that will help you meet your goals in your plan.

 If the NDIS staff don’t agree with you about how much support you should get, or about who you can get it from, you should ask an advocate to help you.
 The advocate may be able to help get the NDIS staff to change their mind.

-If the NDIS staff say that the support you need is not available, you should talk to an advocate.
-They may be able to talk to the NDIS staff to see if there is some other way of getting you the support you need.
+If the NDIS staff say that the support you need is not available, an advocate may be able to give you some other advice about getting extra information/supports to meet your needs.

 Click to view the NDIS website.